-This table describes the fees and expenses you may pay if you buy and hold shares of the World ex U.S. Core Equity Portfolio.
+This table describes the fees and expenses you may pay if you buy, hold or sell shares of the World ex U.S. Core Equity Portfolio.
+You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the table and Example below.

-Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of your investment)\
+Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of your investment)

 Management Fee 0.25%

-Other Expenses 0.06%
+Other Expenses 0.05%

-Total Annual Fund Operating Expenses 0.31%
+Total Annual Fund Operating Expenses 0.30%